Rutwikk5/Vb.net/README.md

 # Vb.net
-Theseare program written by me during studing visual basic dotnet
+These are program written by me during studing visual basic dotnet